littlefattyminion/5m-data-1.4-sql-basic-dml/lesson.md

 ```

 > Return the records with a new column `flat_size` with values `Small` if flat type is `1-3 ROOM`, `Medium` if flat type is `4 ROOM` and `Large` if flat type is `5 ROOM`, `EXECUTIVE` or `MULTI-GENERATION`

+SELECT
+    *,
+    CASE
+        WHEN flat_type IN ('1 ROOM', '2 ROOM', '3 ROOM') THEN 'Small'
+        WHEN flat_type = '4 ROOM' THEN 'Medium'
+        WHEN flat_type IN ('5 ROOM', 'EXECUTIVE', 'MULTI-GENERATION') THEN 'Large'
+        ELSE 'unknown flat'
+    END AS flat_size
+FROM
+    resale_flat_prices_2017;

 #### `CAST`